-To date, I’ve published two cookbooks and one business title, and have several others in the works.
+To date, I’ve published two cookbooks and three business titles, and have several others in the works.
 But this website focuses on my fiction and poetry.

 “I would think that as a writer, you’ve got two concerns when you sit down to write whatever it is you’re about to write:

 1. You need to be true to yourself and the story that you’re creating.
 And

 2. You’re trying to make that artistic expression something that an audience will want to read.

 If those two things don’t come through in the work, the work will probably not be successful on any level.”